-Maryville College Director of Community Engagement Preston Fields, a 2003 graduate, was named the recipient of the Kin Takahashi Award for Young Alumni during the reception.
+Smith Jean-Philippe ‘00, who teaches computer-assisted study skills, biology and geometry in Maryville High School’s Special Education Department, was named the recipient of the Kin Takahashi Award for Young Alumni during the reception.

 The Kin Takahashi award, instituted in 1999, honors alumni who have, within 15 years of graduation, lived lives characteristic of College legend Kin Takahashi, who, in his 36 years of living, worked tirelessly for the betterment of his alma mater, his church and his society.

 A Bergenfield, N.J., native, Schember arrived on the Maryville College campus in the fall of 1959.
 He majored in history and was involved in the College’s track and baseball teams and Kappa Phi organization.

 After graduating from the College, Schember earned a master’s degree from the University of Tennessee and later completed the economic studies program at the Department of State’s Foreign Service Institute in Washington, D.C.
 He completed Officer Candidate School in San Antonio, Tex., and after serving as an intelligence officer in the U.S. Air Force’s U-2 Squadron that flew missions over Vietnam and Cuba, Schember was recruited by the Central Intelligence Agency (CIA) for its elite year-long training program.

 Schember retired in 1994 after working in over two dozen countries, advising the intelligence community on number of committees, heading several branches in CIA’s Technology Transfer Center, participating in Department of Commerce and FBI outreach programs, and serving as the CIA’s leading expert on illegal transfers.